cotes2020/jekyll-theme-chirpy/_posts/31Linux/basic/2020-07-16-Linux-FileAccessControl-Detail.md

 When files are created, default permissions are applied automatically.
 These permissions are calculated based on a `bitmask` called `umask`.

-  777 rwxrwxrwx : maximun initial permissions for directory 666 rw-rw-rw- : maximun initial permissions for file
+  777 rwxrwxrwx : maximum initial permissions for directory 666 rw-rw-rw- : maximum initial permissions for file
 - 002             umask
   775             default diractory Permissions
   664             default file permissions